Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 1. Pops a [Value](#value) `value` from the Entry stack.
 2. Pops an int64 `newamount` from the data stack.
 3. If `newamount` is greater than or equal to `value.amount`, fail execution.
-4. Pushes a new Value with amount `newamount - value.amount` and assetID `value.assetID`.
+4. Pushes a new Value with amount `value.amount - newamount` and assetID `value.assetID`.
 5. Pushes a new Value with amount `newamount` and assetID `value.assetID`.